 How Much Do Data Scientists Make?

-The demand and salary of data scientists tend to be higher than most other ITES jobs.
+The demand and salary for data scientists tend to be higher than most other ITES jobs.
 Experience is one of the key factors in determining the salary range of a data science professional.

 Data Scientist Career Path

-Data Science is considered one of the most lucrative careers right now.
+Data Science is currently considered one of the most lucrative careers available.
 Companies across all major industries/sectors have data scientist requirements to help them gain valuable insights from big data.
 There is a sharp growth in demand for highly skilled data science professionals who can straddle the business and IT worlds.

 The career path to becoming a data scientist isn’t clearly defined since this is a relatively new profession.
 People from different backgrounds like mathematics, statistics, computer science or economics, end up in data science.

 The options for data scientist careers are quite varied.
 Since data science is a multidisciplinary profession, there are exposure and exit options in numerous areas.

 The major designations for data science professionals are: